Mitch Mitchell: Post-Hendrix

 After Hendrix' death, Mitchell finished production work with engineer Eddie Kramer on incomplete Hendrix recordings, resulting in the releases The Cry of Love and Rainbow Bridge.
 In 1972, he teamed up with guitarists Mike Pinera and April Lawton to form Ramatam.
 They recorded the first of Ramatam's two albums and were an opening act for Emerson, Lake & Palmer at a number of concerts.
 Mitchell and Hendrix had been offered spots in the band Keith Emerson and Greg Lake were forming, but Carl Palmer got the drum position instead.
 Ramatam never achieved commercial success, and Mitchell left the act before their second album was released.
 He also performed in concerts with Terry Reid, Jack Bruce, and Jeff Beck as a substitute for drummer Cozy Powell.
 Mitchell drummed alongside John Halsey in the 1970s jam band Hinkley's Heroes, the only time he played alongside another drummer.
 In 1974, he auditioned for Paul McCartney's band Wings but lost the part to Geoff Britton in another coin toss.

 For the rest of the 1970s through to the 1990s, Mitchell, semi-retired and living in Europe, continued to perform and occasionally record.
 In 1986, Mitchell teamed up with jazz musician Greg Parker and made a music video session of Led Zeppelin's "Black Dog".
-He did session work on Junior Brown's Long Walk Back album and participated in various Hendrix-related recordings, videos, and interviews.
+He did session work on Junior Brown's Long Walk Back and participated in various Hendrix-related recordings, videos, and interviews.
 In 1999, Mitchell was part of the Gypsy Sun Experience, along with former Hendrix bassist Billy Cox and guitarist Gary Serkin.
 He also appeared on Bruce Cameron's album Midnight Daydream that included Billy Cox, Buddy Miles and Jack Bruce.